Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 Drink water and hydrate AFTER the Ketamine Infusion.
 It appears that Ketamine may cause cell dehydration.
 I try to hydrate with water, but I have noticed that having a Powerade or something with electrolytes helps as well.

-You can try hydrating the day before the infusion, but just don't drink anything, or eat, 4-6 hours before the infusion.
+You can try hydrating the day before the infusion, but just don't drink anything, or eat, four to six hours before the infusion.

 13. You Will Likely Become Constipated